The Roaring Silence: Track listing

 Two pressings of this album were available in the US: the original, shown here, and a reissue from 1977 with a blue cover which included "Spirit In The Night", another Springsteen song which had previously been released on Nightingales & Bombers and was now re-recorded with Chris Thompson taking lead vocals, between "The Road to Babylon" and "This Side of Paradise".
 The first CD release (1987) of this album did not contain bonus tracks, and tracks 3 and 7 had changed places.

-The 1998 remastered release of the album had the Chris Thompson version of "Spirits In The Night" appended to the original album sequencing as well as the single edit of "Blinded By The Light".
+The 1998 remastered release of the album had the Chris Thompson version of "Spirit In The Night" appended to the original album sequencing as well as the single edit of "Blinded By The Light".